That-Cool-Coder/mesothelae/README.md

 ## Data storage

-The data will be stored in json format, using a custom module for saving and error handling.
+The data will be stored in json format, using a custom module for loading, saving and error handling.
 The data will be broken up into a number of files.

 #### Data files